 Officially Djurgården is named "Kungliga Djurgården" which translates roughly to "The Royal game park".
 And as a matter of fact, large portions of the island have been, and still are, under the custody of the crown.
 King John III was the first to eye the island as a hunting retreat in 1579.

 Many of Stockholm's oldest and most venerated museums can be found on Djurgården.
 The Vasa Museum, Skansen Open-air Museum, Nordiska Museet, and Liljevalchs art gallery to name a few.
 This isn't to say that the development of Djurgården has stagnated, far from it.
-Spritmuseum & The Absolut Art Collection moved from their inner-city location to their current sea-side address on Djurgården in 2012, and a year later ABBA The Museum opened its doors just around the corner.
+Spritmuseum & The Absolut Art Collection moved from their inner-city location to their current seaside address on Djurgården in 2012, and a year later ABBA The Museum opened its doors just around the corner.
 Even more recent additions to Djurgården's cornucopia of fascinating museums are The Viking Museum and VRAK - Museum of Wrecks.
 Further south on the island, you'll also come across two more art museums, Prins Eugen's Waldemarsudde, and The Thiel Gallery.

 The island is also famed for its many family-friendly attractions.
-Besides the aforementioned Skansen (which hosts a Nordic-zoo and two aquariums) you'll find Gröna Lund's Amusement Park, and the playful Junibacken.
-But the Djurgården is also the greenest island of them all, part of the National City Park, with vast areas of forest and open spaces.
+Besides the aforementioned Skansen (which hosts a Nordic zoo and two aquariums) you'll find Gröna Lund's Amusement Park and the playful Junibacken.
+But Djurgården is also the greenest island of them all, part of the National City Park, with vast areas of forest and open spaces.

 A visitor’s center is located just past the bridge, providing tourist information and canoe and bike rental.
 You can also visit royaldjurgarden.se for more info on interesting things to do on the island.